Plenty-DeFi/Plenty-bridge-contracts-tezos/README.md

 # TL;DR

-In this repository you'll find all tezos contracts in use in $WRAP protocol.
+In this repository you'll find all tezos contracts in use in Plenty Bridge.
 $WRAP protocol let you import ERC20 and ERC721 from ethereum to tezos, using a strong federation to secure the assets.

 Compile contracts :